Sydney Science Trail FAQs

 Students will participate in four different sessions across the day:

-• Saving Species Talk (secondary students) or Science Show (primary students and diverse learners) at the Royal Botanic Garden Sydney
+• Scientist Panel or a Science Show at the Royal Botanic Garden Sydney

 • Science Expo at the Australian Museum

-• Interactive STEM Workshop (choose one from four options) at either the Australian Museum or the Royal Botanic Garden Sydney
+• Interactive STEM workshop at either the Australian Museum or the Royal Botanic Garden Sydney

-• Self-guided experience at either the Australian Museum or the Royal Botanic Garden Sydney
+• Teacher-led experience at either the Australian Museum or the Royal Botanic Garden Sydney

 All activities are delivered by experienced science communicators from the Botanic Gardens of Sydney, Australian Museum, partnering universities and research institutions, and professional science education providers.